couchbaselabs/ToDoLite-Android/tutorial.md

 ![][image-7]

 There are a few things to note here that you will see over and over again when using View Queries with UI classes.
 The constructor takes a LiveQuery as the second parameter.
 We subsequently use the `addChangeListener` method to register a listener for changes to the view result (also called an `enumerator`).
-That’s great because it means the adapter will get notified when it needs to redraw the Recycler View.
+That is great because it means the adapter will get notified when it needs to redraw the Recycler View.

 Next up, open `ListAdapter.java`: